Linear-Delay Enumeration for Minimal Steiner Problems: Enumerating minimal Steiner trees via branching

 By \Cref{lem:Steiner:bridge}, using a linear-time bridge enumeration algorithm~\cite{DBLP:journals/siamcomp/Tarjan72}, we can either find a terminal $w \notin V(T)$ such that $G$ has at least two $V(T)$-$w$ paths or conclude that there is no such a terminal in linear time.
 To do this, we first compute a minimal Steiner tree $T'$ of $(G, W)$ that contains $T$ as a subgraph.
 By~\Cref{prop:st:char}, this can be done in $\order{n + m}$ time by simply finding a spanning tree that contains $T$ and then removing redundant non-terminal leaves.
 Then, we can check whether each edge in $E(T') \setminus E(T)$ is a bridge in $G$.
 If there is a $V(T)$-$w$ path in $T'$ for some $w \in V(T) \setminus W$ that contains a non-bridge edge in $G$, by~\Cref{lem:Steiner:bridge}, we can conclude that there are at least two $V(T)$-$w$ paths in $G$.
 Otherwise, there is no such a terminal, $T'$ is indeed the unique minimal Steiner tree of $(G, W)$ containing $T$ as a subgraph.
 In this case, the node associated with $(G, W, T)$ can be considered as a leaf node by modifying the enumeration tree and the unique minimal Steiner tree $T'$ can be computed in $\order{n + m}$ time.
 Based on these two cases, we can assume that each internal node of the enumeration tree has at least two children.
 We call the enumeration tree defined by this modification the \emph{improved} enumeration tree.

-\begin{theoremrep} There is an algorithm that enumerates all minimal Steiner trees of $(G, W)$ in $\order{n + m}$ amortized time per solution with $\order{n + m}$ space. \end{theoremrep} \begin{proof} Since we can enumerate all $V(T)$-$w$ paths in $\order{n + m}$ delay and each internal node has at least two children, the total running time of the algorithm is upper bounded by $\order{(n + m)N}$, where $N$ is the number of minimal Steiner trees of $(G, W)$, which yields the claimed running time bound.
+\begin{theorem} There is an algorithm that enumerates all minimal Steiner trees of $(G, W)$ in $\order{n + m}$ amortized time per solution with $\order{n + m}$ space. \end{theorem} \begin{proof} Since we can enumerate all $V(T)$-$w$ paths in $\order{n + m}$ delay and each internal node has at least two children, the total running time of the algorithm is upper bounded by $\order{(n + m)N}$, where $N$ is the number of minimal Steiner trees of $(G, W)$, which yields the claimed running time bound.

 We next consider the space complexity.
 We should note that $G$, $W$, and $T$ are stored as global data structures: We do not make copies on each recursive call. $T$ is maintained as edge-disjoint paths in the data structure.
 For each node in the enumeration tree, we store a $V(T)$-$w$ path $P$ of $G$ in the global data structure when calling \EnumMST{$G, W, T + E(P)$} and overwrite $P$ with $P'$ when calling \EnumMST{$G, W, T + E(P')$} for the next $V(T)$-$w$ path $P'$.
 Thus, we can maintain partial Steiner tree $T$ in $\order{n + m}$ space.
 To estimate the entire space consumption, consider a node $X$ associated to instance $(G, W, T)$ in the enumeration tree $\mathcal T$ of {\sc Steiner Tree Enumeration}.
-For each path $P$ output by the $s$-$t$ path enumeration algorithm, it suffices to store the entire path $P$ and subpaths $Q_i$ of $P$ used in some ancestor nodes in the enumeration tree for the $s$-$t$ path enumeration algorithm.
-At each node on the path from the root to $X$ in $\mathcal T$, we store each subpath $Q_i$ of the entire path $P$, which is a part of partial Steiner tree $T$, in the $s$-$t$ path enumeration algorithm.
-Since these subpaths $Q_i$ are edge-disjoint and $T$ contains at most $n - 1$ edges, we can maintain these in $\order{n + m}$ space in total.
-Therefore, the statement holds. \end{proof}
+For each path $P$ output by the $s$-$t$ path enumeration algorithm,

+we use $\order{\size{P}}$ space, see \Cref{sec:path:enum} for the details.
+Since the total length of paths is equal to the size of a minimal Steiner tree, the algorithm runs in $\order{n + m}$ space.